/>

 Diversity and inclusion

-We create the conditions to ensure that every employee – regardless of ethnic origin, sexual identity, age, disability, religion or gender – has the same opportunities.
+We create the conditions to ensure that every employee - regardless of origin, sexual identity, age, possible disability, religion or gender - has the same opportunities.

 Learn more

-We are committed to socially relevant topics where we can contribute to enriching people's lives with our products, approaches and competencies.
+We are involved in socially relevant topics where we can help to enrich people's lives with our products and approaches.

 Learn more